dynawo/dynawo-large-scale-validation/contingencies-screening/src/dynawo_contingencies_screening/doc/Contingencies_dictionaries.md

 * **tap_changers**: Dictionary containing the resulting data of the tap changers that have been activated during the simulation.
 This dictionary splits the tap changers into two types:
-  * *phase taps*: Dictionary that has as key values the ID of the transformers which the different phase taps are connected to, and as value another dictionary containing the following phase tap data:
+  * *phase taps*: Dictionary that has as keys the ID of the transformers which the different phase taps are connected to, and as value another dictionary containing the following phase tap data:
     * *lowTapPosition*